Frequently Asked Questions

 - 30 minutes to 1 hour for consultation, questions and creating your new look.
 5 to 10 minutes for paperwork and questions.

 - 30 minutes numbing cream for your comfort.
 Feel free to just nap, but your welcome to read a magazine or play on your phone, whatever makes you the most comfortable.

 - 30 minutes to 1.5 hours for procedure, depending on the clients comfort and response to anesthetic.

 - 10-15 minutes to explain after care and to answer questions.
 We book our procedures at 11am & 4pm Thursday – Saturday only with consults all day Wednesday by appointment only.

 2) How much does it cost?

 Our pricing list is under SERVICE pages.
-Brows start at $800 for a single session which for most may be enough.
-Additional touch ups are $200 in the first year $400 there after 1-3 years.
-Eye Liner starts at $500 & up depending on the design.
+Brows start at $1000 for a single session which for most may be enough.
+Additional touch ups are $300 in the first year and increase over the years.
+Eye Liner ranges from $600 & up depending on the type of liner you are looking for.
 We take payment with VISA, MASTERCARD, DEBIT, E-Transfer or CASH.

 3) Will black always appear “black” or will it fade?

 All BEAUTYINK® will fade with time depending on the procedure and aftercare some will fade faster than others depending on your life style..ie sun, swimming, face creams used etc. A follow up session will ensure more longevity.
 Black will never look as dark once it heals in because the layer of skin over the top will soften the colour.
 If you have cool skin tones the colour will look much greyer in the skin so dark brown’s are recommended.

 4) How long will the tattoo last for?